-The downside to a Diploma is once you complete the required training and classes, you’ll only have a Diploma.
 One of the differences between a Diploma and an associate’s degree is the general education courses; you’ll be required to take those to receive an associate’s degree, but not when you work toward a Diploma.

 What Are Some Career Options for a Diploma?

 The health care industry is a rapidly growing field with many opportunities, though it can be overwhelming to think about entering that field.
 You can enroll in a Diploma program like Practical/Vocational Nursing in much less time than it takes to earn a degree.
 You can play a key role in a medical setting: providing care and medicine for patients and working alongside doctors and other medical personnel.

 The career path to becoming a personal fitness trainer is also adequately paved with a Diploma program.
 Rather than getting a four-year degree in sports medicine or a related major – which may limit where you’d be able to get a job – classes for a Diploma will teach you valuable skills for helping people with their nutrition and exercise regimes in significantly less time and cost for you.

 Some other options for Diploma programs include:

 - Dental Assistant